Supreme-Gaming/SupremeGaming/apps/ini-notifier-node/README.md

 ## Develop

-- Build: nx build ini-notifier
+- Build: nx build ini-notifier-node
-- Run: nx serve ini-notifier
+- Run: nx serve ini-notifier-node

 Place a `.env` file in the workspace root or export the variables in your shell.